sunpy/ablog/docs/manual/ablog-quick-start.rst

 Write Content
 -------------

-Sphinx_ converts reStructuredText to HTML.
-You can
+If you are new to Sphinx_ and reStructuredText markup language, you might find `reStructuredText Primer`_ useful.

 Pages
 ^^^^^